briggstwitchell/git-workshop/remotes/setting-up.md

 ![step9](../images/remote/step-9.png)

 Finally!
 Copy your token to your clipboard.
-Make sure you do this, as if you leave this page without copying the token you will have to start all over.
+Make sure you do this.
+If you leave this page without copying the token you will have to start all over.

 > If you are planning to push and pull from GitHub a lot, you should set up SSH access
 >
 > SSH is beyond the scope of this workshop, but you can learn more [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
 {: .note}
+---
+A brief aside on `git remote add origin [URL]`:
+* When we execute this, we're setting `origin` is the alias for the URL of the remote copy of our local repo
+* This command modifies the config file in my .git hidden folder, specifying what `origin` is pointing to
+* For the curious, execute `cat .git/config` and see for yourself